Official Title

 5. Score of 4-7 on the WHO ordinal scale.

 6. Prophylactic dose anticoagulation is allowed for enrollment into cohort 1.
-Therapeutic

-bleeding after at least 24 hours of anticoagulation.
+no evidence of bleeding after at least 24 hours of anticoagulation.

 7. Patient or surrogate able to provide informed consent